chris-straka/bugtracker/app/express/README.md

 Project Managers (PMs) can manage projects they create.

-- They can add and remove people from their projects
+- PMs can add and remove people from a projects
-- Only the project owner or an admin can add and remove other PMs from a project.
-  - Owner -> The PM or admin who created the project
+- The only PM that can add/remove another pm is an admin or the project owner (the PM/admin who created the project)

-Developers can manage tickets in the projects they're a part of

-- They can edit any ticket in the project, not just the ones they're assigned to
+Devs assigned to a project can manage and comment on all its tickets

-Contributors can manage tickets in projects they're a part of.

-- They can only edit tickets that they own
+Contributors can manage tickets they created but they can only comment on other tickets

-Guests can view everything but can't create/edit anything

 ## Workflow

-Every new user starts off as a guest until they've been granted higher privileges by an admin.
-An admin or PM can then create a project and assign users to it.
-Those users can then CRUD comments or tickets in that project

 1. The user signs in with their email and password
-2. They're brought to a dashboard
+2. They're brought to the dashboard

+Every user starts off as a contributor until they've been granted higher privileges by an admin.
+An admin or PM is responsible for creating a project and then adding users to it.

+3. The dashboard has a bunch of tabs

+- Home

-  - Home (contains a searchbar for tickets/projects AND ticket statistics)
+  - Ticket statistics and a searchbar for viewing tickets/projects that have been assigned to them.
+  - Searching removes the statistics from view, which they can bring back with a button.
+  - The search bar can be used to jump to a project (/projects/:projectId), or ticket (/projects/:projectName/tickets/:ticketId)

+- Profile

+  - lets a user change their username, email and password.

+- Created tickets
-  - My tickets  (assigned to them)
+- Assigned tickets
-  - My projects (assigned to them)
+- Assigned projects
-  - My profile

-The admin would see
+4. The admin dashboard would look like this

+- Home
-  - Search
+- Profile
-  - All tickets
+- Tickets (all)
-  - All projects
+- Projects (all)
-  - Manage Users
+- User Management

 ## Frontend

-Dashboard has ticket statistics, but when they search something they disappear and to make way for the search results.
+Dashboard has ticket statistics, but when they search something the stats disappear to make way for search results.
-There will be a button that pops up to clear the search results to show the ticket stats again.
+Button for clearing the search results

 ## Commands